page_title_detailed

 general_content

-What happens during lumpectomy surgery
+What happens during a lumpectomy?

-Lumpectomy surgery usually takes about an hour.
+This procedure usually takes about an hour.
 If you’re having plastic surgery at the same time (oncoplastic lumpectomy), the procedure will take longer, especially if it involves having a breast reduction and/or lift on both sides.

-Your breast surgeon will make an incision and remove the cancerous area and a small margin of healthy tissue surrounding it.
+Your surgeon will make an incision and remove the cancerous area and a small margin of healthy tissue surrounding it.
 Usually this is done with an electrocautery knife, which is an electric scalpel that uses heat to minimize bleeding.

 If you and your surgeon planned for lymph node removal along with lumpectomy surgery to check for cancer in the lymph nodes, you will either have sentinel lymph node biopsy and/or axillary lymph node dissection.